bastie/JavApi4Swift/Sources/JavApi/JavApi⁴Swift.docc/Java2Swift.md

 ### How to translate Java source code to Swift

+This bullet point list is an overview over methods.
+Look into source code for more informations.

 #### abstract classes

 Abstract classes are implemented as interface with default methods.

 #### arrays

 The Java length property of an array is mapped over a readonly computed Swift property with result of Swift count property.
+If available use Swift `count` directly.

 #### assert